Nandini2704/Nandini2704/README.md

 - Hi, I’m @Nandini2704.
-I’m interested in data science, machine learning, and data analytics
+I’m interested in everything
 - I’m currently learning .computer science and engineering at the Global Academy of Technology
 -
 -